walmartlabs/thorax/README.md

 ### validateInput *view.validateInput(attributes)*

-Validate the attributes created by `serialize`, must return an array or nothing (if valid).
-It's recommended that the array contain hashes with `name` and `message` attributes, but arbitrary data or objects may be passed.
-If the array has a zero length the attributes are considered to be valid.
+NARRATIVE: Validate the attributes created by `serialize`. `validateInput` must return an array or nothing (if valid).
+It's recommended that the array contain key value pairs with `name` and `message` attributes where `name` is the name of the form input and `message` is the error, but arbitrary data or objects may be passed.

+API: If the array has a zero length the attributes are considered to be valid.
 Returning an array with any errors will trigger the `invalid` event.

     validateInput: function(attributes) {
       var errors = [];